pyrater/GPTARS_Interstellar/WorkingInGitHub.md

 # Contributing to GPTARS_Interstellar

 Welcome to the GPTARS_Interstellar community!
 We're excited to have you contribute code, CAD files, documentation, or related content to this project.
-Whether you're an experienced developer or new to GitHub, this guide will walk you through the process of contributing.
+This guide is for folks new to GitHub to help you quickly get setup to collaborate on the project.

-"Everybody good?
+> "Everybody good?
 Plenty of slaves for my robot colony?" -TARS

 ---